NicoLafakis/WhisperApp/README.md

    ```
    pip install -r requirements.txt
    ```
-   - Wait for installation to complete (may take 1-2 minutes)
+   - Wait for installation to complete (may take 2-3 minutes)
+   - Installs: audio processing, OpenAI API, system tray support, and more
    - You should see "Successfully installed..." messages

 ### Step 5: Set Up Your OpenAI API Key